-Question Cynthia receives APTC to pay part of the premiums for her enrollment in a QHP.
+Cynthia receives APTC to pay part of the premiums for her enrollment in a QHP.
 She has been paying her portion of the premiums in full since January.
 However, she failed to pay the July premium, which was due July 1.
 Which of the following is NOT a possible outcome if Cynthia fails to make any further premium payments?

-Options - A. The QHP issuer will terminate Cynthia's coverage with an effective date of July 31. - B. The QHP issuer will terminate Cynthia's coverage with an effective date of September 30. - C. The QHP issuer will terminate Cynthia's coverage and she will not qualify for an SEP and will need to wait until the next Open Enrollment period or until she becomes eligible for an SEP to enroll in a QHP. - D. Cynthia will have a gap in coverage and will have to pay the entire cost of any medical care she receives.
-Correct Answer В
+- A. The QHP issuer will terminate Cynthia's coverage with an effective date of July 31. - B. The QHP issuer will terminate Cynthia's coverage with an effective date of September 30. - C. The QHP issuer will terminate Cynthia's coverage and she will not qualify for an SEP and will need to wait until the next Open Enrollment period or until she becomes eligible for an SEP to enroll in a QHP. - D. Cynthia will have a gap in coverage and will have to pay the entire cost of any medical care she receives.

+B

-Positive Feedback Correct!
-Because she receives APTC, Cynthia will receive a three consecutive month grace period to pay all outstanding premiums.
-However, if she does not make all outstanding premium payments, or payments within the tolerance of any applicable premium payment threshold, before the expiration of the grace period, her QHP issuer must terminate her coverage effective at the end of the first month of the grace period (July 31), and not the end of the three-month grace period (September 30).
-If certain conditions are met, the issuer may also refuse to effectuate new coverage during the next Open Enrollment period unless she pays all past due premiums owed from the previous 12 months plus the binder payment for new coverage.
-Cynthia must also understand the consequences of not having coverage for the rest of the plan year, which include responsibility for paying the entire cost of any medical care she receives.
-Negative Feedback Incorrect.
-The answer is B. Because she receives APTC, Cynthia will receive a three consecutive month grace period to pay all outstanding premiums.
-However, if she does not make all outstanding premium payments, or payments within the tolerance of any applicable premium payment threshold, before the expiration of the grace period, her QHP issuer must terminate her coverage effective at the end of the first month of the grace period (July 31), and not the end of the three-month grace period (September 30).
-If certain conditions are met, the issuer may also refuse to effectuate new coverage during the next Open Enrollment period unless she pays all past due premiums owed from the previous 12 months plus the binder payment for new coverage.
-Cynthia must also understand the consequences of not having coverage for the rest of the plan year, which include responsibility for paying the entire cost of any medical care she receives.
+Correct!
+Because she receives APTC, Cynthia has a three consecutive month grace period to pay all outstanding premiums.
+However, if she does not make all outstanding premium payments, or payments within the tolerance of any applicable premium payment threshold, before the expiration of the grace period, her QHP issuer must terminate her coverage effective at the end of the first month of the grace period (July 31).
+The issuer may also refuse to effectuate new coverage unless she pays all past due premiums plus the binder payment for new coverage.

+Incorrect.
+The answer is B. Because she receives APTC, Cynthia has a three consecutive month grace period to pay all outstanding premiums.
+However, if she does not make all outstanding premium payments, or payments within the tolerance of any applicable premium payment threshold, before the expiration of the grace period, her QHP issuer must terminate her coverage effective at the end of the first month of the grace period (July 31).
+The issuer may also refuse to effectuate new coverage unless she pays all past due premiums plus the binder payment for new coverage.

-Page: 37 of 38: Module Summary
+Page: 39 of 40: Module Summary